About the Program

 - Allows offenders to participate in pro-social activities

 Clients are not required to pay in full at the time of enrollment, but cannot fall more than two weeks behind in payment.
 Failure to pay for the services rendered will result in release from the program and notification to the referring agency that the sentence was not successfully completed.
+Fees are based on income with flexible payment options available.

 The EMP currently utilizes a variety of equipment to monitor offenders.
 The EMP regularly researches new technologies and considers them for use in our agency, making this list subject to change.